ethan-newton/icade-8bitty-python-win/README.md

 To test that it's working properly, open the Game Controllers window by pressing WIN + R to open the Run window, then type in joy.cpl.

-You should see in the list "Controller (XBOX 360 For Windows).
+You should see in the list "Controller (XBOX 360 For Windows)".